SMTG-Bham/ShakeNBreak/docs/Tips.rst

   :code:`snb-run` (folder is renamed to :code:`Bond_Distortion_X_High_Energy` and subsequently ignored).
     - If some relaxations are still not converging after multiple continuations, you should check the calculation output files to see if this requires fixing.
-Often this may require changing a specific input file setting (e.g. in the :code:`INCAR` for :code:`VASP`), and copying the updated input files to other directories for which relaxations are struggling to converge.
+Often this may require changing a specific input file setting (e.g. in the :code:`INCAR` for :code:`VASP`), and using the updated setting(s) for any other relaxations which are struggling to converge.
 - For codes other than :code:`VASP`, forces errors or high / positive energies are not automatically handled, and so in the rare cases where this occurs, you should rename the folder(s) to :code:`Bond_Distortion_X_High_Energy` and :code:`ShakeNBreak` will subsequently ignore them.